Criticism of the Seventh-day Adventist Church: Christology

-It has been alleged by the Christian Research Institute that Adventism teaches that Christ had a sinful nature.
-Adventists hold that Christ came as fully man and yet still fully divine, and covering the nature of Christ state that Jesus Christ inherited Adam's fallen nature that has been passed on to all of humanity but did not sin.
-Such a belief is based on the following texts:
+It has been alleged by the Christian Research Institute that Adventism teaches that Jesus indeed had a sinful nature.
+Adventists hold that Jesus of Nazareth was fully man and fully divine, and covering the nature of Jesus state that he inherited Adam's fallen nature that has been passed on to all of humanity but did not sin.
+The church argues that its doctrine is based on the following Christian biblical texts: